Key Takeaways

 Each deadline is enforceable with penalties

-February 2, 2025 — Prohibitions
+February 2, 2025: Prohibitions

 The ban on unacceptable-risk AI practices took effect.
-Eight categories of AI are now illegal in the EU: social scoring, manipulative AI, untargeted facial scraping, emotion recognition in workplaces and schools, biometric categorisation by sensitive attributes, real-time remote biometric ID in public spaces (with narrow exceptions), predictive policing of individuals, and AI exploiting vulnerable groups.
+Eight categories of AI became illegal in the EU: social scoring, manipulative AI, untargeted facial scraping, emotion recognition in workplaces and schools, biometric categorisation by sensitive attributes, real-time remote biometric ID in public spaces (with narrow exceptions), predictive policing of individuals, and AI exploiting vulnerable groups.
 If you're still running any of these: stop.
 Today.

-August 2, 2025 — GPAI Rules
+August 2, 2025: GPAI Rules

-August 2, 2027 — Embedded Products
+August 2, 2028: Embedded Products

-The Business Case: Compliance as Strategic Leverage
+The Business Case: Compliance as Competitive Advantage

 The tornado chart shows the asymmetry.
-Downside risk from non-compliance ranges from €7.5M (GPAI violations) to €35M (prohibited practices).
-The investment required for robust compliance — my estimate across a dozen engagements — averages €1-2M for a mid-size enterprise.
+Downside risk from non-compliance ranges from €15M (GPAI provider violations) to €35M (prohibited practices).
+The investment required for durable compliance, my estimate across a dozen engagements, averages €1 to €2 million for a mid-size enterprise.
 The upside?
 Organisations with demonstrable AI Act compliance are already commanding trust premiums in enterprise sales cycles, particularly in financial services, healthcare, and public sector procurement.

-Compliance isn't the cost of doing business in the EU.
-It's the price of admission to the world's most valuable regulated market — and the trust premium you build travels with you to every other jurisdiction.
+“Compliance is the price of admission to the world's most valuable regulated market, and the trust premium you build travels with you to every other jurisdiction.”

 The 90-Day Compliance Sprint

 Here's the phased approach I use with clients to build EU AI Act compliance infrastructure in 90 days.
-It won't make you fully compliant — that's a longer journey.
+It won't make you fully compliant, that's a longer journey.
 But it will close the highest-risk gaps and give you a defensible position if enforcement comes early.

 90-Day Sprint Architecture